-7 Tips for Using Pop-ups Without Harming Your SEO | SEJ
+7 Tips To Keep Pop-Ups From Harming Your SEO

 - Content-covering pop-ups that users are forced to close to continue reading.

-- Standalone interstitials that must be dismissed before users can access your content.
+- Standalone interstitials must be dismissed before users can access your content.

 - Deceptive page layouts whose above-the-fold portion looks like an interstitial.